- Microdermabrasion is a gentle skin treatment that resurfaces the skin to reduce the visibility of acne, scars and other blemishes.

-Though microdermabrasion is a safe and relatively gentle cosmetic treatment, multiple sessions within too short a timeframe can result in over-exfoliation, causing irritation, redness and rashes.
+Although microdermabrasion is a safe and relatively gentle cosmetic treatment, multiple sessions within too short a timeframe can result in overexfoliation, causing irritation, redness and rash.

-To prevent over-exfoliation, wait six days to one week between microdermabrasion sessions.
-If your skin is healing slowly or still irritated after a session, allow for up to two weeks to pass before undergoing another treatment.
+To prevent this outcome, wait six days to one week between microdermabrasion sessions.
+If your skin is healing slowly or still irritated after a session, allow up to two weeks to pass before undergoing another treatment.

 How Much Does Microdermabrasion Cost?

-Both diamond-tipped and crystal microdermabrasion is performed in salons and spas or in your dermatologist’s office.
+Both diamond-tipped and crystal microdermabrasion is performed in salons, spas, or in your dermatologist’s office.
 A single treatment session costs between $75 and $200.
-In more affluent locations or for certain higher-end procedures, the cost may increase to upwards of $800.
+In some geographical locations or for certain higher-end procedures, the cost may increase upward of $800.

 What’s involved in the cost?

-The cost of microdermabrasion is based on the location in which the procedure is done, the skill level of your esthetician or dermatologist, included extras and the size of the treatment area.
+The cost of microdermabrasion is determined by the geographical location, the skill level of your esthetician or dermatologist, the size of the treatment area and any included extras.

-The cost may also be increased by any added or optional extras.
+The cost will increase due to by any added or optional extras.
 For example, some salons will offer microdermabrasion as part of a complete facial package.
-In such cases, you may pay for any additional products used, such as peels and toners, as well as the time spent extracting blackheads or milia.
+In these cases, you would pay for any additional products used, such as peels and toners, as well as the extra time spent.

 Does insurance cover microdermabrasion?

-Consult your tax professional and plan policies to determine if you can take advantage of such savings.
+Consult your tax professional and plan policies to determine if you can take advantage of such savings plans.

 Cost of microdermabrasion vs. alternatives

-Alternative skin care procedures offer not only different degrees of efficacy and downtime, but are also priced differently per treatment.
-Like microdermabrasion, anti-aging and skin rejuvenation alternatives are also not covered by insurance.
+Alternative skin care procedures offer not only in different degrees of efficacy and downtime, but price per treatment.
+Like microdermabrasion, anti-aging and skin rejuvenation alternatives are not covered by insurance.